philip-lambert/word-ladder/README.md

 ```
 My first step was to create [ExtensionsTests.cs](WordLadder/Tests/ExtensionsTests.cs), then [Extensions.cs](WordLadder/Lib/Extensions.cs).

+Next I needed to a function that would return the shortest paths using BFS.
+See [BFSDictionaryParserTests.cs](WordLadder/Tests/DictionaryParser/BFSDictionaryParserTests.cs) and [BFSDictionaryParser.cs](WordLadder/Lib/DictionaryParser/BFSDictionaryParser.cs).

 ## Performance
 Invalid words are ignored when loading the dictionary.
 This reduces the example dictionary from **26880** entries to **2238**.
 I did consider ignoring words that have any lowercase letters, but this takes the number of example entries down to only 39 which is too small to be useful.
 Also I think it's a useful feature if the app is not case sensitive.